You may have noticed something’s a little different about me. Namely:

 Now I take vitamins and nourish these brown locks with oils after each wash.
 I don’t use a brush (only a wide tooth comb) and I’ve stopped teasing it and curling/straightening it except on rare occasions.
 I don’t dye/perm it, and am doing my best to embrace its natural unruliness.
 Finally, I don’t cut it, because every inch of it is valuable, no matter how long it gets.
 By all appearances, I have very healthy hair.
 It’s still falling out and breaking, which breaks my heart, but it’s in God’s hands.
 I’m doing the best I can, the rest is up to Him.

-(Because of the massive volume of requests, I finally wrote a post about my hair care routine.
-I’m so pleased to say that my hair has grown lengths and bounds since I wrote this post in November of 2015.
+(Edit One Year Later: Because of the massive volume of requests, I finally wrote a post about my hair care routine.
+I’m so pleased to say that my hair has grown lengths and bounds since I wrote this post a year ago, in November of 2015.
 You can read about how I did it here!)

 Why I Wear Skirts